 Māori Gather To Discuss Collective Approach To Māori Health Authority

-In the first of 3 planned Hui, representatives from Northland Iwi, along with Whānau Ora partners from Tamaki Makaurau gathered at Otiria Marae, Moerewa to discuss how best Māori could establish, support and manage the Māori Health Authority.
+In the first of 3 planned Hui, representatives from Northland Iwi, along with Whānau Ora partners from Tamaki Makaurau will gather at Otiria Marae, Moerewa at 8.30am to discuss how best Māori could establish, support and manage the Māori Health Authority.

 Whānau Ora partners – the Te Pae Heranga collective - from Tamaki Makaurau left in a hikoi north yesterday afternoon.